 Lori Greenberg, M.Ed, is a Licensed Clinical Addiction Specialist, who has been working in the field of human services for over thirty-five years.
 Her interest in people started at the age of 14, when she began spending her Saturdays with children with developmental disabilities.
-Her passion has evolved into community support which has included: families and youth at risk; people with HIV/AIDS; persons affected by mental health needs, addiction, homelessness and concerns around the environment.
+Her passion evolved into community support which has included: families and youth; people with HIV/AIDS; persons affected by trauma and concerns around the environment.
 While living in Vermont, Greenberg was an avid volunteer/supporter of the local monthly Gallery Walk, the annual Women’s Film Festival, the HEALS Expressive Arts Loss Support Program, the AIDS Project of Southern Vermont and Brattleboro Community Radio.
-She moved to Asheville in 2010 and founded Aurora Studio & Gallery in May of 2012, where she has spent the last seven years developing its workshops.
+She moved to Asheville in 2010 and founded Aurora Studio & Gallery in May of 2012, where she has spent the last eight years developing its workshops.

 As a member of the Aurora Board I plan to orchestrate fundraisers, community awareness events and exhibits, as well as assist with workshops when needed.

 Maribeth Collins – is on the Community Development Committee, info forthcoming.